menghaozhang/tink-link-ios/USAGE.md

 ### Provider groups

-Use the `providerGroups` property on `ProviderContext` to get providers grouped by financial institution, access type and credential type.
+Use the `providerGroups` property on `ProviderContext` to get providers grouped by financial institution, access type and credential kind.

 Handle selection of a provider group by switching on the group to decide which screen should be shown next.